apann21/EnvyNails/README.md

 - Problems that you have encountered
   - Connecting Firebase with Ionic App - problems with install and imports ..
 'AngularFire not found'
   - Implementing Calender (date-picker) with Ionic does not work.
 Tried many solutions but failed.
 Tried to import Jquery date-picker but ran to too many errors.
-Will use Ionic's DateTime instead.
+Will use Ionic's DateTime instead or Calendar by Mobiscroll.
-  -

 Things left to be implemented
 - (!) - important must be done.
-- Contact Page (May or may not be implemented)
 - Connect and push data to firebase (!)
+- Form Validation (!)
 - Time Stamp Functionality (!)
 - Update Button
 - Cancel Button
 - Layout Improvement (Add Fonts..use GoogleFonts)
-- Form Validation (!)
+- Contact Page (May or may not be implemented)